 - 82-427 Nazi and Resistance Culture

 This course introduces students to the culture of the Third Reich, from the various forms of literature through film to music, painting, and sculpture.
 A central focus of the course is what Walter Benjamin referred to as "the aestheticization of politics."
-The course also deals with the cultural expression of the German and European anti-Nazis and of the resistance, from Thomas Mann, Bertolt Brecht, and Anna Seghers to Arnold Schönberg.
-This course is sometimes taught only in German and sometimes in both German and English in two sections, one for students wanting credit in German, and the second for students who want to study the subject in English; this innovative format seeks to create a shared learning community among German students and students without German-language background.
-During the spring of 2010 I offered this course to Carnegie Mellon students for the fifth time.
+The course also deals with the cultural expression of German and European anti-Nazis and of the resistance, from Thomas Mann, Bertolt Brecht, and Anna Seghers to Arnold Schönberg.
+This course is sometimes offered in English and sometimes offered only in German.

 - 82-428 History of German Film

-This course provides an overview of German film history, from the invention of cinema in 1895 through the German Kaiserreich , the Weimar Republic, the Third Reich, the German Democratic Republic, and the contemporary Federal Republic of Germany.
-This course also occasionally contains the innovative dual format mentioned above.
-In the spring of 2011 I offered this course to Carnegie Mellon students for the sixth time.
+This course provides an overview of German film history, from the invention of cinema in 1895 through the German Kaiserreich, the Weimar Republic, the Third Reich, the German Democratic Republic, and the contemporary Federal Republic of Germany.
+In recent years I have taught this course exclusively in English.
+I designed my book A Critical History of German Film for this course.